Tokaj: History

 After 1450, Tokaj was the property of the Hunyadi family, so after Matthias Hunyadi became king, the town became a royal estate.
-In 1526, after the Ottomans captured Petervarad (modern day Petrovaradin, Serbia) against the combined forces of Croats, Serbs and Hungarians, Cistercians from Petervarad and its surroundings relocated to Tokaj and greatly improved wine making in the area.
+In 1526, after the Ottomans captured Pétervárad (modern day Petrovaradin, Serbia) against the combined forces of Croats, Serbs and Hungarian Cistercians from Pétervarad and its surroundings relocated to Tokaj and greatly improved wine making in the area.
 In 1705, Francis II Rákóczi ordered the castle to be destroyed.

 After the Austro-Hungarian Compromise of 1867, the town prospered, but when the World Wars came, it suffered greatly, losing its importance and town status.
 Even its role in wine trade was taken over by Sátoraljaújhely.